cadCAD-org/DynamicGamesSeminar/README.md

 ### Topics to be covered

 The course has three major components: mathematical foundations, computational methods and applications.
-Mathematical foundations will focus on dynamic games as dynamical systems where the inputs are controlled by strategic agents with their own beliefs, preferences, etc.
+Mathematical foundations will focus on dynamic games as dynamical systems where the inputs are controlled by strategic agents with their own beliefs, preferences, etc. Computational methods will include a survey of techniques and associated best practices with a focus on design of and decision making in real world systems.
+The application component will make use of the learnings in the prior two components to explore some real world systems.

 ### Logistics